demisto/content/Packs/Slack/Integrations/Slack_IAM/README.md

-Note: This integration should be used as part of our IAM premium pack.
+Note: This integration should be used as part of our **Identity Lifecycle Management** premium pack.
 For further details, visit our IAM pack documentation.

 Integrate with Slack's services to execute CRUD operations for employee lifecycle processes.
 For more information, please refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).